This site is dedicated to the memory of Skiles Test. It is owned and operated by the Louellen Test Hesse family.

 In Indianapolis, the legends of Skiles Test’s “House of Blue Lights” became the biggest urban legend in the entire state of Indiana.
 But what was the real story?

-For adults, the myths about the House of Blue Lights seem silly.
-We know people don’t sit in front of glass caskets of dead bodies.
+For adults, the myths about the House of Blue Lights might seem silly.
 However, as kids, scary tales like the Haunted Bridge and The House of Blue Lights fascinated us.
-Even as teenagers we may know they aren’t real but they still hold an interest for us.
+Even as teenagers these legends held interest for us.
 Even today, though it has been many years since the “House” has been torn down, there is tremendous interest in it.
 There are newspaper and internet articles galore.
 So will the legend ever die?
-Who knows?
-We don’t even know how it began.
-In fact, if anyone knows who started it, how, or when the original myth got started we would love to know.
+Will the truth ever be known?
+And, which legend do you believe.
+The one about the woman who told her husband to never bury her but worship her body.
+The one about the man who could raise spirits from the dead?
+Or perhaps the most famous which is just a tormented man mourning his loss?
+The choice is yours!